 Oregano has a robust flavor that intensifies when it's dried.

 Oregano is one several herbs found in dried Italian seasoning.
 It pairs well with tomatoes and pasta sauce but also meats, fish and chicken.
-Don’t forget about herbed dinner rolls and infused dipping oils for crusty French bread.
+Don't forget about herbed dinner rolls and infused dipping oils for crusty French bread.
 Scott and I love to crush fresh herbs in our favorite extra virgin olive oil from the Simply Infused Olive Oil Shop, a local olive oil tasting store in Birmingham, Alabama.

 One of my favorite recipes to use fresh oregano is Sausage Squash Casserole.
 My mom made this during my childhood with yellow squash and dried Italian herbs.
 I still make it that way but my favorite way to make it is to use fresh oregano and parsley and trade out half the yellow squash with zucchini for added color.
 Go here for the recipe.
 I also include directions for a keto version.

-So, how do you keep enjoying your fresh herbs through the Winter?
-Dry them.
-Freeze them.
-Preserve them in olive oil.
-The Garden Glove shows has full color pics and links on their blog here on how to freeze herbs in ice cube trays (Here is my version of round mint ice cubes), dry them in small bundles covered with tiny paper bags, and freeze herbs in olive oil.
+Freeze herbs in cubes of olive oil.
 I especially loved this idea because the herbs infuse the flavor into the oil so you have infused oil without the worry of bacteria growing in room temperature herbs and oil sitting on the counter.

-Thai Chicken Grilled Pizza Peach Sweet Tea with Mint Ice Cubes
+I'm making Thai Chicken Grilled Pizza with fresh cilantro.